vishalicious213/sushi-go/MAKI.md

 - if maxPlayers[] length = 1
     - check if its current player, if so, return
     - if its another player (points from 6 => 3)
-        - -3 for that player
+        - -3 for other player
         - +3 for current player
         - add player to maxPlayers[] (length from 1 => 2)
 - if maxPlayers[] length = 2